ryanannis/TileBuddy/README.md

 npm start
 ```

-The board area can be navigated via keyboard and hovering over the words in the word list will show their location on the board.
+The board area can be navigated via keyboard.
+Hovering over the words in the word list will show their location on the board.

 ## Status